World War Z (2019 video game): Development

+Post-release content

+World War Z is supported with regular updates, patches, new episodes including major content for horde mode and hub fixed, most of them being free.

-A Game of the Year Edition of the game was released on 5 May 2020, and includes new weapon and character packs, a new three-mission PvE episode set in Marseille, France, as well as all previously released downloadable content.
+A Game of the Year Edition was released on 5 May 2020, and includes new weapon and character packs, a new three-mission PvE episode set in Marseille, France, as well as all previously released downloadable content.
 Alongside the reveal of the Game of the Year Edition, a Nintendo Switch port was announced.
 Matt Karch, the CEO of developer Saber Interactive, called getting the game to run on Nintendo's console "the hardest thing that we have had to do".
 It was released on 2 November 2021.

 An upgraded version of the game titled Aftermath, which includes the Game of the Year Edition and introduces three new locations (Marseille, Rome, and the Kamchatka peninsula in Russia), new characters, a revamped melee system and a first-person mode, was released on 21 September 2021.

 Reception

 According to review aggregator Metacritic, the game received "mixed or average reviews" from critics.
 Game Informer compared it to Left 4 Dead series and praised its shooting mechanics, visuals and story, but criticized its soundtrack and lack of non-vocal player interactions.

 It was the best-selling retail game in the UK in its week of release.
 As of 23 April 2019, more than 1 million units of the game have been sold.
 It sold almost 2 million copies in the first month after the release.
 In Japan, the PlayStation 4 version of World War Z sold 27,872 copies within its first week of release in September 2019, placing it at number seven on the all format video game sales chart.

 As of October 2019, more than 3 million units have been sold.